-Drivers are covered under paragraphs 1 and 2 of this waiver, if their licensing State exercises discretion to extend the validity of CDLs and CLPs, and are covered under paragraphs 3 through 8 of this waiver without further action.
+Drivers are covered under paragraphs 1 through 3 of this waiver, if their licensing State exercises discretion to extend the validity of CDLs and CLPs and to waive the 14-day waiting period, and are covered under paragraphs 4 through 8 of this waiver without further action.
 States are covered under this waiver without further action necessary to comply with the FMCSRs.